 This is a guest post from Carolyn Blunt, Managing Director at Real Results, a contact center training consultancy company.
-Real Results Training Consultancy operates in the world of Service Desks, Contact Centres and Customer Services, designing both front line and leadership programmes and huge culture change programmes.
+Real Results Training Consultancy operates in the world of Service Desks, Contact Centres, and Customer Services, designing both front-line and leadership programs and huge culture change programs.
 You can also find Carolyn’s writings at Call Center Helper.

-Are you busy all the time but find it hard to know what you have achieved off your strategic to-do list?
-Have you got a strategic to-do list?
+Are you busy all the time but find it hard to know what you have achieved on your strategic to-do list?
+Do you have a strategic to-do list?
 Or do you mostly feel like your job is that of a glorified babysitter?

-When I ask people to describe the great bosses they have had they say things like they were ‘down to earth’, ‘approachable’ but also ‘professional’.
+When I ask people to describe a great boss, they say things like “down to earth” and “approachable”, but they also talk about professionalism.

 My last great boss commanded respect.
 People wouldn’t dream of taking the same silly little quibbles and gripes to him over and over.
 He wouldn’t allow that.
-He would ask questions, make them recognize that they had the answer within themselves or knew where to go to get it.
-They would think twice before they approached him with lazy questions again.
+He would ask questions and make them recognize that they had the answer within themselves or knew where to go to get it.

 By being considerate and helpful, you could be extending an invitation to drag petty squabbles into your lap.
 Really, such issues should be resolved without your micro-management.